ABOUT THE SHOW

 Since the Weston Antiques Show’s inception, more than 85,000 attendees have enjoyed the show and over $1,000,000 has been raised for historic preservation.
-Peter Pap, antique oriental rug dealer exhibiting at the show for thirty years, put it well when he said, “It is a phenomenon.”
-The phenomenon continues in this, our 54th year.
+Peter Pap, antique oriental rug dealer who has exhibited at the show for thirty years, put it well when he said, “It is a phenomenon.”
+The phenomenon continues in this, our 56th year.
 The Weston Antiques Show, one of the oldest shows in the country and widely regarded as one of the best small shows, is distinguished by its dealers, location, attendees, community support, and where the proceeds go.

 Most shows are mainly country, Americana, or some other specialty.
 They have a ‘stable of dealers’, often from that region, who do shows produced by that show manager.
 Not ours.
 We feature dealers from across the country with a wide variety of antiques – American, English, country, formal, furniture, accessories, and fine art.
 And, unlike most shows, we take the risk out of buying – our exhibitors guarantee what they sell.

 Most shows are in a school gymnasium, skating rink, hotel, or even outside.
 They have large rectangular booths.
 Not ours.
 We are in a Greek revival building with odd angles, ceiling heights, and room sizes.
 We have silver in the closet, rugs on seat backs and theatre walls, paintings in the lobby, linens in dressing rooms, and furniture and accessories throughout.
 All this, we feel, adds to the charm of the show.

 Most shows draw on urban areas or the trade.
 Not ours.
 Our little town swells to welcome over 2,000 attendees who come from near and far.
 Some have attended for decades and others are first-timers.
 Some are collectors or dealers and others are looking for that perfect piece for their home in the area or a neighboring state.
 All enjoy our quintessential Vermont town at the height of fall foliage.